mal-lang/enterpriseLang/enterpriselang probabilities/executionTacticWorkInProgress.md

 https://www.carbonblack.com/2016/04/28/threat-advisory-squiblydoo-continues-trend-of-attackers-using-native-os-tools-to-live-off-the-land/
 This exploit can be performed in seconds with user/adminRights and no restriction, and requires exploitProtection to be mitigated.
+This is performed after a successful spearphihsing campaign.

 We assessed this probability distribution to be binary.